Dems want to tax high earners to protect Medicare solvency | Politics

 Democrats expect to submit legislative language on their Medicare plan to the Senate's parliamentarian in the next few days, the aides said.

-It was the latest sign that Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., could be edging toward a compromise the party hopes to push through Congress this summer over solid Republican opposition.
+It was yet another sign that Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., could be edging toward a compromise the party hopes to push through Congress this summer over solid Republican opposition.
 Manchin scuttled last year's bill.

 That would raise an estimated USD 203 billion over a decade, which Democrats say would be used to delay until 2031 a shortfall in the Medicare trust fund that pays for hospital care.
 That fund is currently projected to start running out of money in 2028, three years earlier.